|

 parents to use child care services, affordability, and other

+economic factors.
 The perceptions of employers

 concerning the impact of child care availability upon employee